• About Alley

 Another huge safety item to have on your checklist is to test every single one of your smoke detectors to make sure they are working properly.
 You will also want to check any carbon monoxide detectors to make sure you are remaining safe.

 If you don’t have any carbon monoxide detectors, you will absolutely want to buy a couple for your new home.
-We bought a few plug-in ones to be safe and I’m SO glad we did!
+We bought a few plug-in ones to be safe, and I’m SO glad we did!

 #36 Buy and replace all batteries

 Along the same lines, now is also a great time to replace ALL of the batteries in your smoke detectors.
-You will want to replace them all at once, that way you know the last time they were changed out and keep a regular schedule going forward.
+You will want to replace them all at once; that way, you know the last time they were changed out and keep a regular schedule going forward.
 The recommendation is every 6 months!

 It’s also a good idea to stock up on all-new batteries in general.
-That way you can have each sized battery for whatever comes your way during the first year of living in your home.
+That way, you can have each-sized battery for whatever comes your way during the first year of living in your home.

 #37 Set up your internet and Wi-Fi